Lisa Hartt: Post Lisa Hartt Band

 On November 22, 2018, she was at a Cashbox Canada Legacy award presentation for John Harris, a prominent figure in the Canadian music industry.
 He was also her manager at one stage.
 She performed her hit, "Old Time Movie" and "Tower of Song" which was composed by Leonard Cohen.

-In 2022, she recorded a 4-track EP titled Arival which includes the song "Don’t Tell Me How I Feel" which is a tribute to her late brother, Christopher who died in 2015.
+In 2022, she recorded a 4-track EP titled Arrival which includes the song "Don't Tell Me How I Feel" which is a tribute to her late brother, Christopher who died in 2015.
 Joan Prowse of Cinefocus created, produced and directed the video for the song.
 The single was released on November 11.
 The EP is due for release in January, 2023.
 It contains another song "Wasted" which is an account of her life on the road and the toll it took.